mcvinding/cluster-stat-workshop/tutorial.md

 # Non-Parametric Cluster-Based Permutation Tests for Analysing Neural Time-Series tutorial

-Statistical comparison and testing with MEG/EEG (and similar multidimensional neural time-series data) signals require considerable considerations on the design of the study and how to control for multiple comparisons.
-In this tutorial, we shall look at different approaches to comparing MEG/EEG signals from two conditions.
+Statistical comparison and testing with MEG/EEG signals (and similar multidimensional neural time-series data) require considerable considerations on the design of the study and how to control for multiple comparisons.
+In this tutorial, we shall look at different approaches to comparing MEG/EEG signals from two experimental conditions.

 1. Analysis based on pre-specified data feature.
 2. Non-parametric cluster-based permutation tests on a single channel.